Transvaginal Mesh Errors

 - Difficulty passing urine immediately following surgery which is usually temporary but which may require a catheter to be reinserted into the bladder, or you may be taught to pass your own catheter until you are able to pass urine without assistance

 - Stress incontinence of urine following surgery.
 Stress incontinence is a common condition where urine leaks when you cough, sneeze or perform various other activities involving abdominal straining.
 In this case, whilst no problem existed before surgery, often there is an unknown weakness of the bladder which leads to this problem when surgery is carried out

-- Pain in the perineum, which can last up to six weeks after surgery.
+- Pain in the perineum can last up to six weeks after surgery.
 Change in bladder and bowel habits.
 Pain during sexual intercourse.
 Pain in the perineum (area between vagina and rectum).
 Recurrence of the original complaint (prolapse) with the passage of time

 - Narrowing or shortening of the vagina